ImOnPsycedelics/Proxy-Scanner/README.md

 # Proxy-Scanner
 A simple proxy scanner that checks out proxies and lets you connect to them.

+Basically a scanner, a proxy connecter and a proxy chaining app for your web browsing safety.

 Features:

 | Features| Descripsion |